 Location: San Francisco, California, United States

 A leading voice in her areas of interest, Ms. Terris is a celebrated author and poet.
 The writer of the play “Whatever Self: Virginia Woolf and Virginia Woolf,” she has written the artist books “Tale of the Doll and the Bootless Child,” “Sonya, the Doll-Wife,” and “Buzzards of Time.”
 She wrote the poetry books “Familiar Tense,” “Ghost of Yesterday: New and Selected Poems,” “The Homelessness of Self,” “Contrariwise,” “Fire is Favorable to the Dreamer,” “Curved Space,” and “Natural Defenses.”
-A contributor of articles to professional journals, she has also authored more than 15 chapbooks.
+A contributor of articles to professional journals, she has also written more than 17 chapbooks.
+In addition, she is the author also of 21 books for children and young adults.

 Ms. Terris first pursued an education with Wellesley College, where she obtained a Bachelor of Arts in 1959.
 She continued her studies with San Francisco State University, earning a Master of Arts in 1965.
 She is a member of PEN International, the Authors Guild, and the Poetry Society of America.
 For her contributions to the field, she has been featured in numerous honors publications, including multiple editions of Who’s Who in America, and Who’s Who of American Women.